 What is the percentage of trademark registrations, Sunrise registrations and Claims Notices sent by country / region (bearing in mind that TMCH agents may be in a different country than the TM owner and that TM owners may record a mark registered in a different country from the one in which they are based)?

+NOTE TO BE ADDED TO ALL QUESTIONS BEING SENT OUT:

 These questions have been prepared by a sub-team of the Review of all Rights Protection Mechanisms (RPMs) in all gTLDs PDP Working Group which has been charged with gathering information regarding the operation of the TMCH.
 This is the first attempt by the sub-team at gathering information on this critical topic and as such there may be further additional or follow-up questions to follow.
 Should you wish your responses to be provided on a confidential or anonymous basis please do not hesitate to raise this with ICANN staff (Mary Wong, mary.wong@icann.org or David Tait david.tait@icann.org).